DontCallMeJennay/Case-Study-Declutter/README.md

 This study is based on observations from a non-profit site found "in the wild".
 Identifying details have been changed, but the lessons learned from this project should be widely applicable.

 Violet's Houseplant Rescue is a local non-profit organization that rehabilitates and rehomes unwanted or neglected plants.
 In the last n years, it has grown from a one-person backyard venture into an award-winning garden.
 Its website, violethouseplants.com, has also grown over time; pieces have been added bit by bit, but nothing has been removed or reorganized.
 The current front page is a disorganized collection of articles, action buttons, sponsor links, and images.
-How can we make the page more effective?
+How can we make the site more effective?

 ## Site Review